quartznet/quartznet/docs/documentation/quartz-3.x/packages/microsoft-di-integration.md

         // q.SchedulerName = "Quartz ASP.NET Core Sample Scheduler";

         // we could leave DI configuration intact and then jobs need to have public no-arg constructor
-        // the MS DI is expected to produce transient job instances q.UseMicrosoftDependencyInjectionJobFactory(options =>
+        // the MS DI is expected to produce transient job instances
+        // this WONT'T work with scoped services like EF Core's DbContext q.UseMicrosoftDependencyInjectionJobFactory(options =>
         {
             // if we don't have the job in DI, allow fallback to configure via default constructor options.AllowDefaultConstructor = true;
         });

-        // or
+        // or for scoped service support like EF Core DbContext
         // q.UseMicrosoftDependencyInjectionScopedJobFactory();

         // these are the defaults